scumborg/monthlydigest/index.md

 {% include_relative digests/2025-04.md %}

-A curated summary of essential developments from the past month, organized by category and presented without the noise of traditional news media.
+A curated summary of essential developments from the past month, organized by category and presented without the noise of traditional news media (TEST)

 ### Recent Digests